At CPAC, Trump's victory solves everything — for now

 While many were hopeful that conservatism had changed Trump, there were also some signs of concern that conservatism was changing under Trump.

-"I'm worried the ACU, for all the talk about the breadth of the conservative movement, is trying to exert too much control over diverse voices," Jonathan Rodney, a 42-year old self-described "neoconservative" from New York, said.
+"I'm worried the ACU, for all the talk about the breadth of the conservative movement, is trying to exert too much control over diverse voices," said Jonathan Rodney, a 42-year-old self-described "neoconservative" from New York.

 "He wants to make America great," Rodney said of Trump.
 "But it's not clear what it is about America he loves."